Iraqw language: Adverbial case clitics

 Iraqw has four adverbial case clitics: the directive, the ablative, the instrumental and the reason case clitics.
 Adverbial case clitics occur in the position immediately before the verb and are cliticised to the preceding noun with the gender linker, or they might occur in a position after the verb, in which case they are obligatorily followed by a resumptive pronoun alé.

 Syntax

 Noun phrases

 The noun comes first in the noun phrase, and precedes possessors, adjectives, numerals, and relative clauses.
 An element called the construct case suffix appears between the noun and these modifiers, as discussed in the Morphology section above:

 Sentences

 An Iraqw sentence contains a verb in final position, and an auxiliary-like element called the 'selector'.
-Either the subject or the object of the sentence may precede the selector (Mous 2004:110), and the selector agrees with the preceding noun.
+Either the subject or the object of the sentence may precede the selector, and the selector agrees with the preceding noun.
 So in the first example below, iri shows agreement with /ameenirdá' 'that woman', and in the second example, uná shows agreement with gitladá' :